Genitourinary syndrome of menopause - Anogenital in

 Estrogen acts on the urogenital tract, including the vaginal epithelium, vulvar tissues, urethra, and bladder.
 In the vaginal epithelium, estrogens induce collagen content, acid mucopolysaccharides, and hyaluronic acid, which all maintain tissue thickness, elasticity, vaginal rugae, and glycogen stores, which are a substrate for lactobacilli.
 Lactobacilli in turn maintain the acidic vaginal pH that promotes normal flora in the genital tract and serves as a barrier to vaginal and urinary tract infections.

+Patients often first present reporting decreased vaginal lubrication during intercourse, resulting in pain (dyspareunia).
+Other common symptoms include vaginal dryness, burning, or irritation, which can result in chafing and bleeding.
 Bladder and urethral epithelium can atrophy as well without the influence of estrogen, which can lead to urinary tract infections, dysuria, increased urinary frequency, and rarely hematuria.
+Symptoms generally worsen with time, even if estrogen levels remain stable.

 Codes